Zh1yuShen/HopWeaver/ENVIRONMENT_SETUP.md

 - **diverse**: Diverse retrieval, using MMR algorithm to balance relevance and diversity
 - **rerank**: Two-stage retrieval, first diverse retrieval then fine-grained reranking with trained model

+**🔄 Reranker Model Configuration:**

+HopWeaver supports using reranker models to further optimize the ranking of retrieval results.
+You can choose from the following reranker models:

+**Open-Source Reranker Models:**
+- **[BAAI/bge-reranker-v2-m3](https://huggingface.co/BAAI/bge-reranker-v2-m3)**: This is a lightweight multilingual reranker model based on bge-m3, with strong multilingual capabilities, easy deployment, and fast inference.
+The model supports Chinese and English and shows excellent performance on various benchmarks.

+**Custom Fine-tuned Reranker:**
+- **HopWeaver Fine-tuned Reranker**: We have fine-tuned a reranker based on specific multi-hop QA data, specifically optimized for document retrieval in multi-hop reasoning tasks.
+This model performs better when synthesizing multi-hop complementary documents retrieval.
+(Model link will be published on [HuggingFace]() and [ModelScope]() soon)

+**Reranker Configuration Examples:**

 ```yaml
 # Retriever Configuration
 retriever_type: "rerank"  # Retrieval method selection, options: "standard", "diverse" or "rerank"